liezlfajardo-sme/sme-voice-cebu/README.md

-# painpoint-monitor-miami
+# sme-voice-cebu
-Read-only Reddit collector for small-business pain-point research (Miami)
+Read-only Reddit harvester for small-business pain-point research in Cebu and Bohol, Philippines